biocore/American-Gut/md/beyond_bacteria_top_taxa.md

 *Methanobrevibacter smithii* (*M. smithii*) is an archaeon, not a bacterium, and has been observed as the predominant archaeon in the human gut.
-It is a methanogen, meaning that it produces methane (one of the gases in flatulence) as a metabolic byproduct in low-oxygen conditions; additionally, it removes excess hydrogen from the gut (including the hydrogen in methane) and thus allows for an increase in energy extraction from nutrients
+It is a methanogen, meaning that it produces methane (one of the gases in flatus) as a metabolic byproduct in low-oxygen conditions; additionally, it removes excess hydrogen from the gut (including the hydrogen in methane) and thus allows for an increase in energy extraction from nutrients